jbannick/hellokata-java/src/log4j2/simplelogger/README.md

 - Include the filename in the output
 - Write to either the Console or a log file
 - Use a log4j.simplelog.properties configuration file
-- Make runtime programmatic changes
+- Make runtime programmatic changes to configured features

 It does not enable the standard logger's:
 - Additional information the app can include in its logging output: thread, filename, line numbers, etc.